PoisonPoptart/emb-designs/README.md

 # emb-designs
-a repo of my collection for backup. files not intended for sale. folder names are alphabetized reorders of the source.
+a repo of my collection for backup and organization (tired of windows copying instead of moving files). files not intended for sale. folder names are alphabetically reordered versions of the file source.